 Drought is a serious concern across much of the United States, and many homeowners are looking for attractive, low-maintenance lawn substitutes.
 Dymondia (Dymondia margaretae), also known as silver carpet, is worth considering if you live in a warm climate – using dymondia as a grass substitute is suitable in USDA plant hardiness zones 9b through 11.

 Dymondia Lawn Alternative

-Native to South Africa, Dymondia consists of low-growing mats of narrow, greyish-green leaves with fuzzy white undersides that give the plants a silvery appearance.
+Native to South Africa, Dymondia consists of low-growing mats of narrow, grayish green leaves with fuzzy white undersides that give the plants a silvery appearance.
 In summer, this environmentally friendly plant produces masses of tiny, daisy-like blooms that are frequently visited by bees.

 Growing Dymondia Lawns

 Dymondia groundcover for lawns require full sunlight or light shade.
 Dymondia performs best in sandy, well-drained soil, and is easy to establish by planting flats, which are divided into small pieces and planted about 12 inches (31 cm.) apart.
 However, you can also plant seeds, or you can plant divisions from existing plants.